CVRP/Study Guide

 An applicant achieves certification upon the following:

-Successful exam minimum of 70% within 1 year of application submission; &
+6. Successful exam minimum of 70% (up to 3 rewrites) within 1 year of application submission; &

 A Registrant profile is created &/or updated on the Public Registry, to display certification status(s).

-Registrants would be granted a 4 to 6 weeks grace period to submit:
+Registrants are granted a 4 to 6 weeks grace period to submit:

 8. A current Vulnerable Sector Police Check (VSPC)/Criminal Police Check (PC); & current Error & Omissions (E&O)/Liability Insurance